 Derreck Stratton is a 31-year-old serial entrepreneur who has spent his life in the construction industry.
 He worked with companies similar to WR Meadows, working on projects such as moisture cured, waterproofing membrane and concrete waterproofing.
 It’s fair to say he’s had a lot of experience in the construction industry!
 Derreck has founded and co-founded six construction and demolition companies which have generated millions of dollars worth of revenue.

 Throughout this journey, his construction companies have embraced the latest developments in tools and equipment such as TIG welding equipment.
-Staying on top of the newest welding equipment and other changes in the construction industry has allowed his businesses to stay one step ahead of the competition.
+Staying on top of the newest welding equipment and other changes in the construction industry have allowed his businesses to stay one step ahead of the competition.
 The construction industry is a staple in society and is highly important and needed in society.
 Sticking to rigorous safety requirements, akin to UK warning signs, that denote what is going on in which sector will help this process and show how progressive this industry is.

 As an Air Force Veteran who served a tour in Iraq, Derreck attributes his success in the construction industry to his strong sense of duty and service to others, alongside a desire to strengthen the American economy by helping those who wish to build it up.